OctopusDeploy/docs/docs/api-and-integration/calamari.md

-Calamari is an [open-source](https://github.com/OctopusDeploy/Calamari), console-application.
-It supports many commands, which are responsible for performing deployment-steps.
-For example:
+Calamari is an [open-source](https://github.com/OctopusDeploy/Calamari), console-application. Â It supports many commands, which are responsible for performing deployment-steps. Â For example:

 ```bash
 Calamari deploy-package --package MyPackage.nupkg --variables Variables.json